shokobata/WhatPulse-Alternative/README.md

 * A GUI to display all of the data mentioned above

 **Installation Instructions:**
 - Download and install python.
-Just lookup any youtube tutorial to do that.
+Make sure to check the box that says "add python 3.x to PATH" before installing.
 - Open the command prompt and run the following commands. `pip install infi.systray`, `pip install pynput`, `pip install tendo`, and finally `pip install PySimpleGUI`.
 - Download all the files by clicking on the green button labeled "Code" and then clicking on "Download ZIP".
 - Unzip the download zip file in the folder where you want the program to be.